 - What work has been done prior to the permanent exclusion, and by whom the Code of Practice suggests that pupils are only identified as SEND if they do not make adequate progress once they have had all the intervention/adjustments and good quality personalised teaching.
 (Pg.
-88 Section 6.37 onwards). - All pupils are currently at SEND SUPPORT or being assessed for an EHC plan.
+88 Section 6.37 onwards). - All pupils are at SEND support or have (or being assessed for) an EHC plan.
 Teachers are responsible and accountable for the progress and development of the pupils in their class, including where pupils access support from teaching assistants or specialist staff. - High quality teaching, differentiated for individual pupils, is the first step in responding to pupils who have SEND. - We regularly and carefully review the quality of teaching for all pupils, including those at risk of underachievement.
 This includes reviewing and, where necessary, improving, teachers' understanding of strategies to identify and support vulnerable pupils and their knowledge of the SEND most frequently encountered. - The teachers and SENDCo consider all the information gathered from within the school about the pupil's progress, alongside national data and expectations of progress.
-This should include high quality and accurate formative assessment, using effective tools and early assessment materials, such as WRAT5 assessments and Boxall Profiles. - Parents and pupils are fully consulted at all stages.
+This should include high quality and accurate formative assessment, using effective tools and early assessment materials, such as BKSB English and Maths Diagnostics, STAR reading, RWI phonics assessments and Boxall Profiles. - Parents and pupils are fully consulted at all stages.
 Pupils who continue not to make progress, or who exhibit undiagnosed needs or increased severity or complexity of need, will be formally assessed for an EHC plan and other specialist settings will be considered.